 I will give it to anyone who can explain the plot of this book (or why there is no plot) and make me understand why the hell people think it's so amazing.

-May 26, 2007J.G.
-Keely rated it it was ok · review of another edition
+it was ok · review of another edition

 Shelves: reviewed, novel, america, contemporary-fiction